bcace/bcace.github.io/tay.md

 ## What's next

-All these structures I tested are nothing new, and their usefulness is well known, but with Tay I want to get a decent impression of *how* good they all are, and what are their advantages and disadvantages.
+All structures tested here are nothing new, and their usefulness is well known, but with Tay I want to get a decent impression of *how* good they all are, and what are their advantages and disadvantages.
 And in addition to just developing the intuition for these structures I would like to create a solid codebase which will enable me to develop simulations quickly.
 At the same time I would like to have some confidence in that codebase - that it really achieves the same performance as a custom, non-naive and optimized implementation.

 There's obviously plenty to do to make Tay truly flexible, and I will be tackling new features one by one and documenting the progress in future posts: